-IQ worked with Atelier Architecture & Design on La Madonnina, a contemporary home with countryside views in Hertfordshire.
-One aspect that can be seen in this build which can be used to increase chances of planning permission being granted is the use of natural materials.
-Much of the building exterior is constructed using wood, allowing the unique build to blend in with the natural surroundings.
+IQ Glass worked with Atelier Architecture & Design on La Madonnina, a contemporary home with countryside views in Hertfordshire.
+One aspect that can be seen in this build that can be used to increase the chances of planning permission being granted is the use of natural materials.
+Much of the building's exterior is constructed using wood, allowing the unique build to blend in with the natural surroundings.

 Many projects in green belt locations utilise oversized glazing, with either a frameless or slim framed detailing to allow the glass to be the primary feature.
 Due to the clear nature of glass, projects that incorporate a lot of glazing have a higher chance of having planning permission approved.

-One project where glass was chosen to connect two buildings within a new build property was Effingham, where they utilised structural glazing to create a frameless glass link.
+One project where the glass was chosen to connect two buildings within a new build property was Effingham, where they utilised structural glazing to create a frameless glass link.
 The glazed link stands between two buildings in this green belt location, allowing views through to the expansive garden space.
-The double height glazing reaches an impressive 6 metres tall, acting as a design feature upon approaching the home.
-The glass link allows an abundance of natural light into the home throughout the daytime, travelling through the glass pivot doors that were used either side of the glass structure.
+The double-height glazing reaches an impressive 6 metres tall, acting as a design feature upon approaching the home.
+The glass link allows an abundance of natural light into the home throughout the daytime, traveling through the glass pivot doors that were used on either side of the glass structure.